SerhiiVoznyi/SandBox/Standard_Algorithms.md

 - **Frequency arrays / hash maps:** Count characters so anagrams, duplicates, and character requirements can be checked without repeatedly scanning both strings.
 - **Two pointers on strings:** Compare or transform characters from two positions, which solves palindrome checks, subsequence matching, and in-place-style scans efficiently.
-- <a id="rolling-hash--rabin-karp"></a>**Rolling hash (Rabin-Karp idea):** Updates a substring's hash as the window moves, allowing candidate pattern matches to be found without comparing every character at every position.
+- **Rolling hash (Rabin-Karp idea):** Updates a substring's hash as the window moves, allowing candidate pattern matches to be found without comparing every character at every position.
-- <a id="prefix-function--kmp"></a>**Prefix function / KMP:** Reuses information from earlier partial matches so substring search does not restart from the next text character after a mismatch.
+- **Prefix function / KMP:** Reuses information from earlier partial matches so substring search does not restart from the next text character after a mismatch.

 ### 9.2 Anagram with Frequency Counting